 At the time of writing this we are actually house sitting in Rome!
 Before coming here we did not know any Italian, and to be honest we struggled.
 We have made a big effort to learn Italian and have found Rome much, much more enjoyable!

 Bear in mind, if you’re travelling to touristy areas, it is highly likely people will speak English.

 However, this is not always the case, and Italians appreciate it very much if you simply try to speak their language (even if you are terrible).
 They are very friendly and willing to help you, even if they don’t understand you.

-The below phrases, paired with smiles and gestures, are sure to benefit you during your stay in Italy!
+The below Italian words and phrases, paired with smiles and gestures, are sure to benefit you during your stay in Italy!

 Hello/Goodbye – Ciao (Chow)

 Good day (appropriate any time before 5 PM) – Buongiorno (Bwahn jore-noh)

 Good evening (use after 5 PM) – Buonasera (Bwahn-uh-Sarah)

 Thank you – Grazie (Grat-see-eh)

 You’re welcome/go ahead – Prego (just how it sounds)